 Your progressive lenses are giving you motion sickness, and here’s why.

-One day, your eyes will be tired of seeing things and start failing.
-Next thing you know, you are wearing progressive glasses the first time in your life.
-It’s a startling revelation, and you know you had to get used to it, but you can’t.
-You just can’t.
-Not because you are afraid of admitting your age like me, but because they are making you sick every waking moment.
+One day, you’ll notice you can no longer rely on squinting to see your computer screen and that your arms can only extend so far to help you read that menu.
+Next thing you know, you need to wear progressive glasses the first time in your life.
+It’s tough to transition to your new lenses and you know you’ll have to get used to them, but you can’t You just can’t. not because you’re afraid of admitting your age, like me, but because they make you feel queasy all throughout the day.

 Where does the motion sickness come from?

 Progressive lenses are more than meets the eye.
 Unlike regular lenses that simply refract light so the images hit your retina at the right place, they will gradually turn your distance prescription at the top to the reading prescription at the bottom.
 Because our eyes are a very sensitive organ, even the slightest of change could make them go haywire.
 If your progressive lenses aren’t crafted accurately, it could cause motion sickness known as “swim”.

 You may be tempted to put them down as soon as you wear them because of the discomfort, but that’s just kicking the can down the road.
 You aren’t going to be better off.
 While there will be growing pains when it comes to wearing progressive glasses, getting that swim effect constantly is definitely no way to go forward.
 You just need a better pair.